smokeballdev/sdk-docs/docs/documentation/GettingStarted.md

 const context = sdk.context;
 ```

-After initialization other components of the api can now be utilized.
-See the docs on the left hand-side for more detailed information.
+Other components of the api can now be utilized.
+Navigate through the documentation on the left hand-side for more detailed information.